pgiacomel/steadystate/README.md

 # Citing this work
 If you find these codes helpful and use them for your projects, please consider citing the following paper describing the underlying steady state method:

-Giacomel et al., steadystate: A MATLAB-based routine for determining steady-state friction conditions in the framework of rate- and state- friction analysis.
+Giacomel et al. steadystate: A MATLAB-based routine for determining steady-state friction conditions in the framework of rate- and state- friction analysis.

 Currently under review in GSA, Geosphere.